 Read more about burdock on the page Plants: Plants in folklore and poetry.
 Its usage in folk medicine is dealt with at Traditional medicine.

 Fruits of great burdock with spiders’ webs and dew drops, photographed on a dark October morning, nature reserve Vorsø, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Sailing on the wind

 Willows (Salix) and their close relatives, the poplars (Populus), both produce seeds with a fluffy appendix, and at times, the air is filled with millions of flying seeds from these two genera.
-While most willows spread their seeds from late in the summer, the bay willow (Salix pentandra) does so late in the autumn.
+Most willows spread their seeds in late summer, but the bay willow (Salix pentandra) does so late in the autumn.

 This smallish tree, growing to 15 m tall, is native to the boreal zone of Eurasia, far into Siberia.
 It has become naturalized elsewhere, including North America.
 The specific name pentandra is from the Greek pente (‘five’), referring to the male flowers, which have five stamens.
 The common name refers to the glossy, dark green leaves, which resemble those bay laurel (Laurus nobilis).